St Clare's, Oxford: International Baccalaureate

-English Language courses
+English Language programmes

-A range of adult English Language courses are run throughout the academic year from September to June.
-Courses run from 2 weeks to one academic year; 21 or 25 lessons per week, as well as one-to-one tuition.
+Adult English Language programmes run throughout the academic year, from September to June.
+Programmes run from 2 weeks to one academic year; 25 lessons per week, as well as online one-to-one tuition.
 Courses include English for Life, English for Examinations (which covers IELTS and Cambridge examination preparation) and English plus Academic Subjects.
 There is also the option to take Personal Language Training.

 Students who wish to apply to university in the UK, USA and Europe can take the 28/35-week University Foundation Programme.

 Students with advanced level English are able to study a programme which combines English language classes with academic subjects taught at university level.
 These academic subjects are a part of the Undergraduate Programme.
 This course is for students who wish to take a Gap Year as part of their US degree, build their academic literacies for further study or learn a new academic subject.

-University Foundation Programme

-Many students who wish to apply to UK universities choose the University Foundation Programme, an in-depth preparation for university entrance, from September to June for 35 weeks or late October to June for 28 weeks.
-There is also a January entry option.
-St Clare's also offers a Pre-Foundation Programme who students who would like to develop their language and study skills before the University Foundation Programme.
-In summer 2021, the college was awarded "exceeds expectation" by the Independent Schools Inspectorate Educational Oversight for Private Further Education Colleges in its Inspection Report.

-Summer courses

-Shorter English Language courses from 2 weeks up to 6 weeks during the Spring and Summer.
-These short holiday courses combine English classes with an activities and excursions programme.
-Students live in college accommodation or with local hosts.
-St Clare's offer courses for adults (17+ years old), teenagers age (15–17 years old) and juniors (10–15 years old).
-For teenagers with an advanced level of English there are three more academic-style courses; Art and Digital Design in Oxford (using the new art studio built in 2015), Business in Oxford and Science in Oxford (using the new science laboratories built in 2014) and Fantasy Literature in Oxford.